JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 thing in India, if you like.
 The sacrifice of life is nothing at all.”

 I expressed my opinion upon this, that they were a set of murdering thieves.
-Mr. Murthwaite expressed HIS opinion that they were a wonderful people.
+Mr. Murthwaite expressed _His_ opinion that they were a wonderful people.
 Mr. Franklin, expressing no opinion at all, brought us back to the matter in hand.